kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md

 </div>

-\(c\) Engines (including engines that are determined to be derivative engines for the purposes of emission certification) type certificated with characteristic levels at or below the NOX standards of §34.21(d)(1)(vi) of this part (as applicable based on rated output and rated pressure ratio) and introduced before July 18, 2012, may be produced through December 31, 2012, without meeting the NOX standard of paragraph (a)(2) of this section.
+\(c\) Engines (including engines that are determined to be derivative engines for the purposes of emission certification) type certificated with characteristic levels at or below the NOX standards of [[Volume 1/C Aircraft/0034 Fuel venting and exhaust emission requirements for turbine engine powered airplanes.md#§34.21   Standards for exhaust emissions.|§34.21]](d)(1)(vi) of this part (as applicable based on rated output and rated pressure ratio) and introduced before July 18, 2012, may be produced through December 31, 2012, without meeting the NOX standard of paragraph (a)(2) of this section.

 \[Doc.
 No. 34-5, 77 FR 76851, Dec.
 31, 2012, as amended by Amdt.
 34-5A, 78 FR 63017, Oct.
 23, 2013; 78 FR 65554, Nov.
 1, 2013\]